LLM Agents for Knowledge Discovery in Atomic Layer Processing: Introduction

 \section{Introduction}

-Large Language Models (LLMs) and agentic systems have become hard to escape in many professional fields.
+Large Language Models (LLMs) and agentic systems have shown great potential for disruption in many professional fields.
 In materials science, LLM or agent use focuses either on synthesizing, integrating, and validating domain knowledge \cite{Yanguas2025benchmarking,m2024augmenting, zhang2024honeycombflexiblellmbasedagent,pagel2024validationscientificliteraturechemputation}, or leverages them as components in self-driving labs for materials design, synthesis, or characterization (either computational or real). \cite{jia2024llmatdesignautonomousmaterialsdiscovery,Boiko2023, Tom2024, song2025multiagent}.
 In most cases, such agents leverage knowledge absorbed during the training phase, are given access to tools and databases, and generally are part of complex, multi-agent workflows designed to reach well-defined objectives (e.g., property optimization).
-This makes it challenging to separate their ability for knowledge synthesis, discovery of latent knowledge, and discovery of new knowledge \cite{Wang2023}.
+This makes it challenging to separate their ability for knowledge synthesis, discover of latent knowledge, and discovery of completely new knowledge \cite{Wang2023}.

-We note that benchmarks are typically metric-based, confining the potential output space of agents or LLMs to the \textit{correct} answer (or something close to it).
-This encourages incremental, rather than groundbreaking innovation.
-At the same time, failure should not be problematic, as long as something is learned from it.
-Consequently, in this work, we want to explore what happens if we flip the script (Figure \ref{fig0}).
-Our goal is to probe the capabilities of LLM agents to interrogate a system and discover completely new knowledge\cite{Stanley2015}.
+In this work, our goal is to probe the capabilities of LLM agents to interrogate a system and discover completely new knowledge\cite{Stanley2015}.
 Leveraging tool capabilities, we give the LLM agent a specific system to work with and ask it to provide statements about the rules governing this system \textit{without defining any other objective}.
-This system and its rules confine the problem in a different way than a question does: we provide confined input and output spaces, leaving room for the agent to experiment and find the hidden rules.
+Since the rules are created specifically for this work, minimal background knowledge is required.
+This system confines the problem in a different way than a question does: we provide confined input and output spaces, leaving room for the agent to experiment in order to discover the rules.